What Should You Eat After a Workout?Jul 29, 2021

-I have a dirty secret for you: You don’t need to eat for recovery.
-Your body is super smart about repairing and recharging itself after intense and/or prolonged exercise.
-Were it not, evolution would have weeded us out long ago.
+But, we have a secret for you: you don’t need to eat for recovery.
+Your body is super smart about repairing and recharging itself after intense or prolonged exercise.
+If that wasn’t the case, evolution would have weeded us out long ago.
 Provided you’re in the habit of eating a reasonably healthy diet, everything should fall into place — eventually.

-Ah, but there’s the rub.
+But there’s the rub.
 Eventually.
-If you’re serious about your chosen sport — or if you’re really focused on your fitness goals — “eventually” is word that probably doesn’t factor into your vocabulary too often.
-You want to get it done, recover, and do it again ASAP.
-For you, therefore, targeted nutrition is very relevant.
-There’s no getting around the fact that proper diet can help you recover faster.
+If you’re serious about your chosen sport — or if you’re really focused on your fitness goals — “eventually” is a word that probably doesn’t factor into your vocabulary too often.
+You want to crush your workout, recover, and do it again ASAP.

 How to get them: Generally, you’ll want to look to fruits, veggies, and whole grains.

-When to consume it: Twenty grams to 25 g of fast-absorbing protein such as whey as soon as possible following exercise.
+When to consume it: You should consume 20 to 25 grams of fast-absorbing protein such as whey as soon as possible following exercise.
 Your body ramps up protein synthesis post-workout, so giving it the resources it needs to do its job makes sense.
 Most protein powders will do the trick as long as they’re low in fat, which slows absorption.

-When to consume it: Whatever rule you follow, be it the “eight glasses” approach or “half your body weight in grams” approach, remember that you lose a lot of water when you exercise — particularly during longer events and those occurring in warm weather — so keep a water bottle with you at all times, and refill it often.
+When to consume it: Whatever rule you follow, like the “eight glasses” approach or “half your body weight in grams” approach, remember that you lose a lot of water when you exercise.

 How Much Should You Eat After a Workout?

-Recovery is not the time to skimp on calories.
-If you’ve just completed a massive endurance effort, you likely have a massive calorie deficit, so job No. 1 is to replenish depleted stocks.
+If you’ve just completed a massive endurance effort, you likely have a massive calorie deficit, so it is time to replenish depleted stocks.
 With this in mind, it’s OK to eat a little more.

 As an acute response, it’s a good thing.
-But if you keep hammering that area, and don’t give your body the time and nutrients it needs to complete the repair process, inflammation can become systemic and chronic.
-Then you have a problem.
-Two major causes of this problem are excessive stress and a lousy diet.
-In other words, overtraining and under-recovering can lead to chronic inflammation.
+But if you keep hammering that area and don’t give your body the time and nutrients it needs to complete the repair process, you can cause systemic and chronic inflammation, which is a problem.

 What’s more, what you eat after a workout can help take the edge off the normal-yet-uncomfortable acute inflammation caused by intense activity.

-Keep in mind that most of the studies examining the anti-inflammatory properties of various nutrients (including phytonutrients) analyze them in concentrated forms at high levels.
-Consuming tart cherry extract at levels clinically shown to combat exercise-induced inflammation is as easy as popping a couple capsules, but eating enough tart cherries to get the same effect would be somewhat challenging — and kinda gross.
+Keep in mind that most of the studies examining the beneficial properties of various nutrients (including phytonutrients) analyze them in concentrated forms at high levels.

 Other Nutrients for Recovery